HerveMignot/n8n-on-gcp/README.md

 ```bash
 gcloud run services replace deploy.yaml --project <YOUR_PROJECT_ID>
 ```
-Note: you can copy paste the second command from the output of the step 2 command.
+Note: you can copy paste the first command from the output of the step 2 command.

 ## Step 4: Allow unauthenticated traffic on the service